orcasound/orcagsoc/STUDENT-contribution-guide.md

 **Blog**

+- Write a short report for us every few weeks in the [Orcasound blog](http://www.orcasound.net/blog/), discuss it with your mentor(s) and peers, and be sure to include personal goals for the next phase of GSoC.
+These posts will be shared with Orcasound's open source community and on our social media channels.
-- keep a regular journal of your experience as a student and feel free to blog more often than once every 2 weeks.
+- Feel free to blog more often than the required amount!

 ## Proposal Instructions